Android USB permissions: Remember granted USB permissions

 Some users may not understand the implications of granting permission to a USB device and do not grant permission.
 This can result in limited functionality of connected USB devices.

 For example, when connecting a keyboard, you will be able to type in text or edit fields - without prior permission granting.
 But if your app is designed to react to F1-F12 button presses and perform certain actions, e.g. volume up and down, it may not work.
-The app has no permissions to access the USB device.
+The app has no permission to access the USB device.

 You get the point.